ForAllSecure/healthcare-ci-pipelines/README.md

 This repository is currently under active development.
 Features and documentation may change frequently.
 Please check back later for updates!

 # Healthcare CI Pipelines
+# Ready-To-Go Healthcare CI Pipelines

 <p align="center">
   <img src="img/logo.png" alt="Healthcare CI Pipelines" width="200" height="200">
 </p>

 This project is an open-source collection of Continuous Integration (CI) pipelines designed to streamline the development of secure and compliant healthcare software.
-This project provides CI pipeline configurations that enforce current security best practices and compliance standards.
+The project provides CI pipeline configurations that enforce current security best practices and compliance standards.
 Our goal is to enable rapid integration, testing, and delivery of software that meets stringent regulatory requirements while actually improving the security of the software stack.

-## Features
+## Salient Features

-- **Pre-configured Pipelines**: Ready-to-use workflows for common healthcare software scenarios.
+- **Drop-In Pipelines**: Ready-to-use workflows for common healthcare software scenarios.
 - **Compliance as Code**: Ensures that every build adheres to predefined regulatory standards.
 - **Security Checks**: Integrates security scanning tools to detect vulnerabilities early.
 - **Automated Testing**: Supports unit, integration, and end-to-end testing.